 Access to laundry services and Laundry $ in the residence halls

-Access to projected student account credit balances (Bookstore Voucher $), if applicable,
+Access to projected student account credit balances, if applicable

-Depositing dollars (HawksBucks) on your HawksCard, that you can use as you wish in the cafeteria, Murf's, the Bookstore, or campus laundry rooms
+Depositing dollars (HawksBucks) on your HawksCard that you can use as you wish in the cafeteria, Murf's, the Bookstore, on-campus vending machines, or campus laundry rooms

 Online Access (eAccounts) to deposit funds to your HawksBucks account and to check your HawksCard related balances